Is St. Joseph’s Incorrupt Body Waiting to Be Found? The Clues in Bl. Emmerich’s Mystical Visions

 “Only a few men followed the coffin with Jesus and Mary; but I saw it accompanied by angels and environed with light.
 Joseph’s remains were afterward removed by the Christians to Bethlehem, and interred.
 I think I can still see him lying there incorrupt.”

 If this is indeed true, in a world covered with dark ashes of doubt, faithlessness and immorality, this tremendous discovery might just be our phoenix.
 But whence do the clues to unearthing this hidden gem come?

 Some know Anne’s extraordinary story, but most do not.
-It is only fitting that it be revived with her birthday this month.
+It is only fitting that it be revived.

-Anne was beatified by Pope St John Paul II on October 3, 2004, who said in his Homily: “the fact that the daughter of poor peasants who sought tenaciously to be close to God became the well-known ‘Mystic of the Land of Münster’ was a work of divine grace.
+Pope St. John Paul II beatified Anne on Oct.
+3, 2004.
+He said in his homily: “the fact that the daughter of poor peasants who sought tenaciously to be close to God became the well-known ‘Mystic of the Land of Münster’ was a work of divine grace.
 Her material poverty contrasted with her rich interior life.”

 Anne’s visions have already led to the discovery of the Blessed Virgin Mary’s house in Ephesus, Turkey.